 “We are all so very proud of him, winning the title is totally deserved and it couldn’t happen to a nicer lad.”

-Mains include: butternut squash and mushroom Wellington with parsnip and chestnuts; braised beef shin with glazed carrot, bone marrow crust and boulangère potatoes; and Creedy Carver duck breast with red onion, beetroot purèe and Savoy cabbage.
+Mains have included: butternut squash and mushroom Wellington with parsnip and chestnuts; braised beef shin with glazed carrot, bone marrow crust and boulangère potatoes; and Creedy Carver duck breast with red onion, beetroot purèe and Savoy cabbage.

-To finish, expect desserts including roast chestnut bavarois with spiced pear and white chocolate; sticky toffee pudding with popcorn ice cream; and maple and pecan pie with stem ginger ice cream and lime.
+To finish, expect the likes of roast chestnut bavarois with spiced pear and white chocolate; sticky toffee pudding with popcorn ice cream; and maple and pecan pie with stem ginger ice cream and lime.